 An internal grievance procedure provides for prompt and equitable resolution of complaints alleging any action prohibited by Title IX of the Education Amendments of 1972.
 Any person (student, faculty, staff, or guest) who believes that discriminatory practices have been engaged in based upon gender may discuss their concerns and file informal or formal complaints of possible violations of Title IX with the Vice President of Student Affairs and Dean of Students.

-Title IX complaints should be addressed to Dr. Marjie Flanigan, Vice President of Student Affairs and Dean of Students and Title IX Coordinator, P.O.
-Box 1000, Concord University, Athens, West Virginia 24712-1000 (304-384-6035), by filling out the Student Affairs Referral Form, or emailing firstname.lastname@example.org.
+Title IX complaints should be addressed to Dr. Jill Nolan, Associate Professor and Title IX Coordinator, P.O.
+Box 1000, Concord University, Athens, West Virginia 24712-1000 (304-384-6327), by filling out the Student Affairs Referral Form, or emailing firstname.lastname@example.org.